wangjiawen2013/pypies/README.md

 ## Current tools
 * `scatterpie`: Create scatterpie plots.
 ## Installation
-Download the released binary package and install via pip:
+You can install it with  pip:
-`pip install xxxx.whl`
+`pip install pypies`
 ## Gallery
 Here is an example of scatter pie plot: